Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 ---

-# 5. Ripples Across the Organization
-### Outcomes, Impact Metrics, and Alignment to Agency Priorities
+# 5. Ripples Across the Organization - Outcomes, Impact Metrics, and Alignment to Agency Priorities

 The SSN Card Request Tool was designed to help individuals understand a complex, high-stakes process — but its effects reached far beyond the user interface.
 It created measurable improvements across multiple layers of SSA’s service delivery ecosystem.

 ## Measurable Outcomes

 ### Increased comprehension and reduced errors
-- Name-change workflow confusion dropped from **~60% → ~15%** in usability testing.
+- Name-change workflow confusion dropped from **~60% to ~15%** in usability testing.
 - Users’ ability to correctly identify required documents increased significantly across both English and Spanish flows.
 - Participants reported a noticeable increase in confidence and clarity during testing.